[[boosting-by-popularity]] === Boosting by Popularity

 Perhaps multiplying the full-text score by the result of the

-function ((("function_score query", "boost_mode parameter")))((("boost_mode parameter")))still has too large an effect.
+field_value_factor function ((("function_score query", "boost_mode parameter")))((("boost_mode parameter")))still has too large an effect.
 We can control

-how the result of a function is combined with the _score
+how the result of a function is combined with the _score from the query by

-parameter, which accepts the following values:
+using the boost_mode parameter, which accepts the following values:

-with the function result (default)
+Multiply the _score with the function result (default)

 Add the function result to the _score

-The lower of the _score
+The lower of the _score and the function result

-The higher of the _score
+The higher of the _score and the function result

-with the function result
+Replace the _score with the function result

-achieve a much smaller effect, especially if we use a low factor
+achieve a much smaller effect, especially if we use a low factor:

 [source,json]